Debottam-Ghosh/NOTES-Complete_Python_Basic_to_Advanced/Chapter 4: variables & Literals in Python.md

 ## Variables
-Variables are used to store data and we declare a varible when we don't know what the value will be in future or we want our users to give inputs. <br> Python variables has two important features:
+Variables are used to store data and we declare a varible when we don't know what the value will be in future or we want our users to give inputs.

----

 ## Important Features of Python Variables